SummitCapstone/murok_backend/README.md

 * Django REST Framework 3.14.0 or later
 * MariaDB 10.6.x or 10.11.x (LTS)
 * Certbot 1.21.0 or later (For HTTPS certificates)
-* Django4-rest-swagger 1.1.0 or later (For API documentation)
-Other trivial requirements are specified on the requirements.txt file.
+* Other requirements are in requirements.txt

 To configure frontend development environment, see frontend one.